 Thick or thin crust, delightfully flavorful and crispy, this homemade sourdough pizza crust is easy to make and loaded with your favorite toppings!
 Plus, you can freeze it for a make-ahead dinner on busy weeknights!

-Pour starter, oil, and salt into a medium-sized mixing bowl.
+Combine sourdough starter and water into a medium-sized mixing bowl.
+Stir.

 Let dough rest for 30 minutes, then roll it out, and leave it to sour as an unbaked crust ready to go.
-Make sure to cover it with plastic wrap to keep it from drying out.
-(Don't resort to aluminum foil!)
+Cover it with plastic wrap to keep it from drying out.

 Preheat oven to 450 degrees Fahrenheit or hotter for the pre-bake.
 (If you have a pizza stone, preheat it here!)

 Poke rolled-out dough several times with a fork.

 Cool and freeze for not-immediate baking or brush with olive oil and add your favorite toppings!

 *I feed my starter the night before the morning I want to prepare the pizza dough.
 This ensures that I will have enough happy ready-to-go starter for the recipe and some left-over for future sourdough adventures.

 *I usually feed my sourdough starter a ratio close to 1:1 (flour/water).
 Depending on what I am making, I may use more flour for a thicker starter.
 For this recipe, it doesn't matter how you feed your starter.
 You will correct any consistency deficiencies while kneading.